FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 20th October 2014.md

 quite a number of owners who do not.
 This is an area that has been targeted

+by the Councils Litter Team over the last year or so with greater resources
+---
-by the Councils Litter Team over the last year or so with greater resources--- put in to the creation of awareness amongst the public of the nuisance
+put in to the creation of awareness amongst the public of the nuisance

 caused by dog litter and the resultant health risks.